Blunted in the Bomb Shelter

-Blunted in the Bomb Shelter is a compilation album by hip hop producer Madlib.
+Blunted in the Bomb Shelter is a compilation album by hip-hop producer Madlib.
 This album is a collection of reggae, ska, and dub songs taken from the catalogs of Trojan Records.
 Compiled around 2001 to 2002, the album was first released in the format of two 12-inch LPs and later released on CD format.

-Track list
+Track listing

-This track list is referenced from the CD format.
+The track listing is referenced from the CD format.